home-assistant/home-assistant.io/source/_integrations/modbus.markdown

   type: integer
   default: 0
 unique_id:
   description: An ID that uniquely identifies this sensor.
+If set, slaves will be given a unique_id of <<unique_id>>_<<slave index>>.
 If two sensors have the same unique ID, Home Assistant will raise an exception.
   required: false
   type: string
 {% endconfiguration %}